ming0701/imdb_dashboard/README.md

 These are a set of 4 numeric totals showing the total count of movies, the average runtime across all movies, the total number of actors across all movies, and the average rating of all movies based on the filters applied.

-- The proportion of movies by genre
+- The distribution of movies by genre

 This is a box plot showing the genres on the x-axis and the count of movies on the y-axis.
 The box plots will be categorized by a categorical column, for e.g., top 3 regions.